Custom App

 Where options.output is optional (required only for models with CSV input regardless of output type).

-Lastly, to Nextmvify your model, you must add an app manifest at the root of your project which will tell the Nextmv platform what runtime and requirements are needed to execute your custom model.
+Add an app manifest at the root of your project which will tell the Nextmv platform what runtime and requirements are needed to execute your custom model.
 For Python users, your app manifest might look like this:

 # This manifest holds the information the app needs to run on the Nextmv Cloud.